ReactiveDrop/reactivedrop_translations/PROGRESS.md

 | [Turkish](#non-curated-languages) | 49 | 72 | 10 | 2112 | 191 | 690 | 125 | 145 |
 | [Ukrainian](#ukrainian-українська) | 25 | 66 | 9 | 1641 | 191 | 690 | 123 | 145 |
 | [Vietnamese](#vietnamese-tiếng-việt) | 1279 | 1948 | 605 | 3618 | 191 | 641 | 125 | 131 |

+### Legend
+- ***Non-capitalized column headers*** are the most important specific files and their number of missing strings.
+All of these txt-files are located in the resources folder.
+Except statsweb, which lies in community/stats_website, it's an vdf-file.
+- ***Strings*** is the number of missing strings not included in one of the files which get an individual non-capitalized column.
+- ***Inventory*** is the number of missing language-specific keys in the inventory schema.
+- ***Files*** is the total number of files missing contents.

 # Per-File Breakdown